The Waterberg Trust Challenge Ride

 ARE YOU READY FOR AN ADVENTURE IN AFRICA?

-Following the success of our fourth annual ride in 2018, we are looking for fit and experienced riders to join us on another sponsored horse safari to raise funds for Save the Waterberg Rhino along with educational, health and welfare projects that uplift the communities in the area.
+Following the success of our fourth annual ride in 2018, we have been looking for fit and experienced riders to join us on another sponsored horse safari to raise funds for Save the Waterberg Rhino along with educational, health and welfare projects that uplift the communities in the area.
+It looks as if we have 12 riders for 2019 but you could put your name forward for a possible TWT ride in 2020.

 Overall dates: 25 January to 4 February 2019 (inclusive of option of one extra night at beginning and one at end*)